ZakyAly/cryptocurrencies-app/README.md

 ### ToDo:

-- RapidAPI (Coinranking) should be replaced with another one before 31 Dec 2021.
+- RapidAPI (Coinranking) should be replaced.
 - Complete LineChart.